bruin-data/bruin/docs/vscode-extension/panels/side-panel.md

 # Side Panel

-The Side Panel in the Bruin VSCode extension provides a comprehensive view of the current asset's details and includes three tabs for easy navigation.
+The Side Panel in the Bruin VSCode extension gives you a comprehensive view of the current asset's details and includes three tabs for easy navigation.

 ## Tabs Overview